PibeChorro/PibeChorro.github.io/README.md

 When you use the App, we automatically collect:

-- **Phone Contacts**: Access to your phone's contact list to help you find and connect with friends who use MeetUp
+- **Phone Contacts**: Access to your phone's contact list to help you find and connect with friends who use DASH
 - **Location Data**: Geographic location information when you create or view events with location details
 - **Photos and Media**: Access to your device's camera and gallery when you choose to upload photos to events or your profile
 - **Device Information**: Device tokens for push notifications (iOS and Android), device type, and operating system